Saitoshii/TCGInventory/README.md

 page count without affecting the cards stored inside.
 Increasing the page count automatically creates additional storage slots.
 Existing folders can also be renamed via ``Ordner umbenennen`` without affecting the cards stored inside.
+Deleting a folder will remove all cards stored inside and free their slots.